SimranKumari93/uber-trip-analysis/README.md

 - Identify peak demand periods and customer preferences for better resource planning.
 - Provide both high-level summaries and detailed drill-through views for decision-making.
 The goal is to improve **operational efficiency, pricing strategies, and customer satisfaction** through data-driven insights.

+The prject is inn the development phase and today i created data models